On the Kolmogorov-Feller weak law of large numbers for the Fr\'echet mean on non-compact symmetric spaces: Kolmogorov--Feller's weak law of large numbers for Fréchet means

 A simply connected and geodesically complete Riemannian manifold is said to be a {\it Hadamard manifold} if it has non-positive curvatures everywhere.
 A connected, complete and smooth Riemannian manifold $(M,d)$ is said to be a {\it symmetric space} if for any $\nu \in M$, there exists a unique isometry $s_\nu$ (called geodesic symmetry) that fixes $\nu$ and reverses all geodesics through $\nu$; that is, for each $x \in M$, $s_{\nu}(x)=\mbox{Exp}_{\nu}\{-\mbox{Log}_{\nu}(x)\}$, provided it is well-defined.
-It is known that any non-compact symmetric space is considered as simply connected and has non-positive curvatures everywhere \citep[][]{helgason1979differential}; thus, it is Hadamard.
-Moreover, for $M$ that is Hadamard and for each $p\in M$, the Riemannian logarithmic map at $p$ is a diffeomorphism between $M$ and $T_{p}M \cong \mathbb{R}^{k}$ by the Cartan-Hadamard theorem.
+It is known that any non-compact symmetric space is simply connected and has non-positive curvatures everywhere \citep[][]{helgason1979differential}; thus, it is Hadamard.
+Moreover, for $M$ that is Hadamard, the Riemannian logarithmic map at $p$ for any $p \in M$ is a diffeomorphism between $M$ and $T_{p}M \cong \mathbb{R}^{k}$ by the Cartan-Hadamard theorem.

-The notion of geodesic symmetry of a probability distribution $\mathbb{P}_{X}$ is defined as follows. \begin{definition} Given a symmetric space $(M,d)$ and a probability distribution $\mathbb{P}_{X}$ on the space, if there exists a $\mu \in M$ such that the distribution of $s_\mu(X)$, $\mathbb{P}_{s_\mu (X)}$, equals $\mathbb{P}_X$, then $\mathbb{P}_{X}$ is said to be geodesically symmetric about $\mu$. \end{definition} A natural question arising from the definition is that for a given distribution $\mathbb{P}_{X}$, if the distribution is geodesically symmetric about $\mu_1, \mu_2 \in M$, then is it true that $\mu_1=\mu_2$?
-The answer to the question is `yes' under the following non-compactness condition.
+The notion of geodesic symmetry of a probability distribution $\mathbb{P}_{X}$ is defined as follows. \begin{definition} Given a symmetric space $(M,d)$ and a probability distribution $\mathbb{P}_{X}$ on the space, if there exists a $\mu \in M$ such that the distribution of $s_\mu(X)$, $\mathbb{P}_{s_\mu (X)}$, equals $\mathbb{P}_X$, then $\mathbb{P}_{X}$ is said to be geodesically symmetric about $\mu$. \end{definition} A natural question that arises from the definition is whether a given distribution $\mathbb{P}_{X}$ can have two or more points of geodesic symmetry.
+The answer is negative under the following non-compactness condition.